eliseevmv/Checkout-DotNet-Challenge/readme.md

 This is not production-ready.
 PCI-DSS should be taken into consideration.
 In particular, card details should be encrypted according to the appropriate security standards.
-As an alternatiive it could be possible to use a secure 3rd party service to store the credit card details.
+As an alternative it could be possible to use a secure 3rd party service to store the credit card details.

 It is important to prevent writing credit card details to log files, including logs of requests and responses.

 ### Data in transit

-Current versions of Payment Gateway enforces HTTPS (by using app.UseHttpsRedirection command) in order ensure that card details are not transmitted between Merchant and Payment Gateway unencrypted.
+Current version of Payment Gateway enforces HTTPS (by using app.UseHttpsRedirection command) in order ensure that card details are not transmitted between Merchant and Payment Gateway unencrypted.
 It also uses HTTPS when calling Acquiring Bank.